firedancer-io/firedancer/doc/getting-started.md

 supported and the below assumes a reasonably modern host.

-While the Firedancer applications are meant to run from a normal user account, tuning a host to run Firedancer optimally requires a some administrative operations (should not be any more than the existing validator).
+While the Firedancer applications are meant to run from a normal user account, tuning a host to run Firedancer optimally requires some administrative operations (should not be any more than the existing validator).
 Though it is possible to run Firedancer without any of these tunings, it is not recommended and the below assumes the user has